Transgender soldiers, veterans shaken by Trump's ban on their service

 Earlier this month, he learned that the Department of Defense had approved his transition to male from female.

 "Until told otherwise, I will continue serving this nation and state, as I have since 2009," he said in a statement.
-(Additional reporting by Phil Stewart and Idrees Ali in Washington and Jonathan Allen and Daniel Trotta in New York; Editing by Colleen Jenkins and Peter Cooney)
+(Additional reporting by Phil Stewart and Idrees Ali in Washington and Jonathan Allen and Daniel Trotta in New York)